 Gowran is a town with a recorded population of 487 persons in 20061.
 It is located approximately 8 miles east of Kilkenny City.
 Gowran lies at the intersection of two main routes, the N9 National Primary Route and the R702 Regional Route which links Kilkenny and Goresbridge/Graiguenamanagh.
-The M9 motorway (Carlow-Knocktopher section) runs to the north of the town (See Figure 1.1, Context).
-The entire M9 is scheduled for opening by the end of 2010.
+The M9 motorway runs to the north of the town (See Figure 1.1, Context).